-This priority category refers to a candidate recognized as one of the top scholars in her or his field(s), where the field or fields need not be one of the above-listed strategic clusters.
+Osgoode is also open to the appointment of exceptional candidates (at any rank) who are already recognized as, or have the potential to become, top scholars in their field(s), where the field or fields need not be one of the above-listed categories.

-In preparing their applications, candidates may also wish to take into account and address the following general strategic commitments in addition to the priority clusters listed above, as applicable (in no ranked order).
+In preparing their applications, candidates are encouraged to take into account and to address, if and as relevant to their application, the following general strategic commitments.
 Osgoode is committed to:

 - deepening the integration of Indigenous Law and the perspectives and experiences of Indigenous peoples and persons throughout the Law School’s curriculum and community life, as well as deepening Osgoode’s long-standing leadership in this area of scholarship.

-- being a faculty with a passion for teaching that includes a learning environment that values both experiential education and exposure of students to a variety of theoretical perspectives on law.
+- being a faculty with a passion for teaching that includes a learning environment that values both experiential education and exposure of students to a variety of theoretical perspectives on law, that understands the instructional needs of JD students.

 - expanding the breadth of research methodologies brought to bear on research and teaching, whether new methodologies or existing methodologies that Osgoode seeks to have better represented.
-Areas of ongoing interest include empirical research methods and various interdisciplinary perspectives on law, from legal history to economic analysis of law to visualization theory to cognitive science.
+Areas of ongoing interest include quantitative empirical research methods and various interdisciplinary perspectives on law, such as economic analysis of law.

 All qualified candidates are encouraged to apply; however, in accordance with government regulations, Canadian citizens and permanent residents will be given priority.
 Osgoode Hall Law School is furthermore committed to equality and diversity.
 The Law School’s Employment Equity Plan aims to increase the representation of members from these five groups: women, racialized persons, Indigenous persons, persons with disabilities, and LGBTQ persons.
 The employment equity provisions apply to applicants who self-identify as members of one or more of these groups using the form provided.